 Ashwagandha is a member of the nightshade family of herbs.
-If there is an allergy to other nightshade plants, then Ashwagandha may not be suitable for you.
-Ashwagandha can interact with other herbs and prescription medication; it is important to consult with a holistic health care professional who has training in botanical pharmacology before taking this herb.
+If you allergic to other nightshade plants, then Ashwagandha may not be suitable for you.
+Ashwagandha can interact with other herbs and prescription medication; so it is important to consult with a holistic health care professional who has training in botanical pharmacology before taking this herb.
 We perform a quick test in our New York, NY office to see if Ashwagandha, or any other herb, may interact negatively with your body.

 How Much Ashwagandha Should You Take?

 Ashwagandha dosages should be recommended by a licensed health care practitioner.
 Dr. Phelts does not recommend any supplements without testing first, to see if it would benefit you.
 This helps you avoid taking supplements that you do not need.
 The following are general recommendations and are not in lieu of testing or professional advice.

 General maintenance- 1000 mg/day

 Johnson, R.L., S. Foster, Low Dog, T. and Kiefer, D. National Geographic Guide to Medicinal Herbs: The World's Most Effective Healing Plants.
 (2012) Washington, D.C.: National Geographic.